bz866/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Scratch of data structures and algorithms in Python and C/C++
+Implementation of data structures and algorithms in Python and C/C++ from scratch

+# Goal
+- Personal practice
+- Modify to use in the future